almira008/almira008/README.md

 🐦 Bird nerd & trail enthusiast <br/>
 🎯 Finally tackling my "someday I'll build this" project graveyard

+I know it sounds cliche, but I'd say I'm someone with a lot of grit.
+I really believe that if you show up and put in the work every single day, you can reach pretty much any goal you set for yourself over time

 2026 mission: Turn my GitHub into a satisfying green grid + to exercise more 💃

 ### Tech Stack